argyleink/ScrollSnapExplainers/css-scroll-start/readme.md

 <br>

+### Interactions with scroll padding and margin
+These should all apply just like when a snap child is positioned.

 ### Interactions with [fragment navigation](https://html.spec.whatwg.org/multipage/browsing-the-web.html#scroll-to-fragid)
 If the scrollport has a in-page `:target` via a URL fragment or a previous scroll position, then `scroll-start` is unused.
 Existing target logic should go unchanged.
 This makes `scroll-start` a soft request in the scroll position resolution routines.